JeanBaptisteWATENBERG/loki-federation/README.md

 In short, it gathers the queries from a set of loki backends and return an aggregated result.

-It is fully stateless and horiwontally scalable.
+It is fully stateless and horizontally scalable.

 ## Getting started

-To get started you need to create a simple configuration file with the follwing minimal configuration.
+To get started you need to create a simple configuration file with the following minimal configuration.

 ```toml